HeroesToolChest/HeroesDataParser/README.md

 ### Read
 ```
 Options:
   -?|-h|--help               Show help information
-  -f|--fileName <filename>  The filename of the file to read and display on the console
+  -f|--file-name <filename>  The filename of the file to read and display on the console.
-  -v|--validFiles           Show all available files to read
+  -v|--valid-files           Show all available files to read.
 ```

 ## Advanced Features